Open NowNon-Profit

 What activities are funded?

-One-off emergency responses such as natural disaster impacts, pandemics, vital equipment failure, and sudden transport cost increases, as well as recurrent support for provider viability concerns or service shortages caused by CHSP provider withdrawals.
+One-off emergency responses such as natural disaster impacts, pandemic-related needs, vital equipment failure, and sudden transport cost increases, as well as recurrent support for provider viability concerns or service shortages affecting CHSP service continuity.

 6

-How do I apply for the Commonwealth Home Support Programme (CHSP) Emergency and Critical Need?
+How do I apply for the Commonwealth Home Support Program (CHSP) Emergency and Critical Need?

 Start by checking your eligibility using the free Beta Docs eligibility checker.
 If eligible, Beta Docs' AI-powered platform can help you draft, review, and refine your application to maximise your chances of success.